surajsharma/paper-jekyll-theme/_pages/about.md

 ---
 Thanks for dropping by!

-I'm a [software developer](https://github.com/surajsharma) and a financial journalist handling technology, media, and telecom sectors for [Cogencis](http://cogencis.com), India's first financial data and news wire.
+I'm a financial journalist and [software developer](https://github.com/surajsharma) handling technology, media, and telecom sectors for [Cogencis](http://cogencis.com), India's first financial data and news wire.

 In my earlier lives, I've been a [poet](surajsharma.blogspot.in), aspiring diplomat, content strategist, a government clerk, a computer repair boy, and a [music](http://thesilentballet.com/reviews/Tape_-_Revelationes.html) [reviewer](http://thesilentballet.com/reviews/Stephan_Mathieu_-_A_Static_Place.html) etcetera, feel free to check out my profile on [LinkedIn](https://in.linkedin.com/in/surajsharma21) for more professional details.